CERT-Polska/karton/README.md

     GenericUnpacker().loop()
 ```

-## Karton Systems
+## Karton systems

-Since some karton systems are universal and will be useful to anyone running their own karton deployments, we've decided to open-source some of our repositories to the community.
+Since some Karton systems are universal and will be useful to anyone running their own Karton deployments, we've decided to open-source some of our repositories to the community.

 #### [karton](https://github.com/CERT-Polska/karton)
 This repository, contains `karton.system` service that acts as the main service responsible for dispatching tasks within the system and `karton.core` module that is used as the python library.